On the Occasion of the 10th Conference of Asian Pharmaceutical Manufacturers' Associations

 Access To Innovative Medicines; ATIM-1 (e-labeling)

-Raise an awareness for the benefits of e-labeling in Asia
+Raise an awareness for benefits of e-labeling in Asia

-• Improve access to the latest package insert information, and increase convenience by utilizing it in a friendly manner (e.g., adjustable font size, etc. to improve readability and search functions)
+• Improved access to up-to-date package insert information, and increased convenience through the use of friendly methods (e.g., adjustable font size, improved readability and search functionality)

-• Improved understanding of the product among healthcare professionals and patients, and better treatment outcomes and health outcomes through enhanced adherence to medication as a result of improved access to up-to-date package insert information
+• Better treatment outcomes and improved health outcomes through improved understanding of the product among healthcare professionals and patients and enhanced adherence to medication as a result of improved access to up-to-date package insert information

 • Elimination of paper product inserts to conserve paper resources and contribute to eco-friendliness, shorten lead time to market, and reduce workload.